 It took 25 months from when I started blogging to pass $10K/month in income from it, which happened in 2006.
 In the first 6 months, however, my blog only made $167 total, mostly from Amazon’s affiliate program.
 If I gave up during that time and started over, I’d never have enjoyed the long-term benefits of this path.
 Most professional bloggers, however, give up well before they reach this point.
 They see weak financial results during their first year just as I did, but they conclude it’s not worth continuing if they haven’t made it sustainable by then.

-In addition to earning abundant income from blogging (mostly from affiliate and joint-venture deals these days), blogging has also created opportunities in other areas, like speaking (I have talks coming up in Las Vegas, Rio, Germany, and Washington DC), getting a book published (ongoing royalties), coaching (started at $997 per coaching call, now at $4997 per call), free travel, amazing social connections, etc.
+In addition to earning abundant income from blogging (mostly from affiliate and joint-venture deals these days), blogging has also created opportunities in other areas, like speaking (I have talks coming up in Las Vegas and Berlin), getting a book published (ongoing royalties), coaching, free travel, amazing social connections, etc.

 If you want to generate serious income and enjoy an abundant lifestyle, it’s crucial to get past the dabbling phase.
 For starters the incessant dabblers are perpetually broke.
 They keep giving up and changing their minds well before they’d otherwise begin reaping the long-term benefits of sustainability and growth.
 Before they even have a chance to experience serious results, they pull the plug.